abowhill/PyGamer_GPS/README.md

 Software that turns PyGamer into a GPS gadget

 Fits into some cell phone holderrs for cars

+Auto-adjusted screen brightness to ambient light level.

+Navigable screens:

+Debug screen with graphical heading indicator.

-Navigable screens: Debug screen, plus MPH, KPH, Altitude, Heading big print screens (see screenshots)
+MPH, KPH, Altitude, Heading big print screens (see screenshots)

 Hardware: